sankarpadhy/securitypatterns/README.md

 3. Only legitimate transfers from SBI's website succeed

 This visual representation helps understand why CSRF tokens are crucial for protecting users like Bholaram from such attacks.

-Think of it like this: The CSRF token is like an Aadhaar-based verification.
-Anyone can write a letter in Bholaram's name, but only he can provide his unique Aadhaar biometric verification to prove it's genuinely him making the transaction.

-Now that you understand the problem, let's learn how to implement this protection in your own applications!

 ## Prerequisites
 - Basic knowledge of Spring Boot